 When looking for the right daycare, our recommendation is to ask yourself, “Do I feel comfortable at this facility?”.
 Yes, it’s about the dog, but if you don’t get a good vibe from the place, do you trust your dog in their care?
 Be sure to ask a lot of questions!
 You are trusting these employees to take care of a member of your family.
 Ask to tour the facility and think about the following questions.
 Do the employees seem knowledgeable about the place?
 How does the building smell?
 Does it look cluttered?
 How does it sound?
 Are the dogs barking excessively?
 If the employees don’t have time to answer your questions or seem bothered by them, it probably isn’t the right facility for you.
 Current clients can give you a great idea of how they feel about the facility.
 So if you see someone dropping their dog off for daycare, be sure to ask them questions too!

 Daycares come in a variety of sizes and prices.
-Some daycares only allow a certain number of dogs per day, some separate by size, some have video cameras, some put the dogs in kennels for nap time.
-Some daycares will have over 150 dogs each day, while that might seem like a lot (ok, it’s a lot) some dogs will love to have that many friends to play with every day.
+Some daycares only allow a certain number of dogs per day, some separate by size, some have video cameras, etc. Some daycares will have over 150 dogs each day, while that might seem like a lot (ok, it’s a lot) some dogs will love to have that many friends to play with every day.
 If you have a retired racing greyhound, they might need to be at a facility that separates by size to ensure that they don’t start chasing around all of the little dogs.
-If you have a golden retriever that loves everyone they meet, 150 dogs might be heaven!
+Or if you have a golden retriever that loves everyone they meet, 150 dogs might be heaven!
 If you have an older pup, finding a daycare that has beds or cots to rest on and a little extra TLC is something that is going to be important to you.
 High energy dog, find a daycare that has extra space to run.
 Labrador, find a daycare that has pools or sprinklers.
 Bored at work, find a daycare that has a camera.

 Try out different daycares as most daycares offer a free evaluation on the first day and ask specific questions when you pick them up?
 How did they play?
 Did they seem comfortable and excited or were they nervous?
 Your comfort and happiness with the facility and employees are just as important as the dogs’ happiness.
 Determine your priorities and deal breakers with daycares, and you will find a match that works for both you and your dog!
 Seeing how excited your dog is to go in and play with their friends and having a tired pup when you pick them up makes for a positive experience for all!